Frequently Asked Questions

 Since the PhD is a research degree, what research orientations are acceptable?

 Given the interdisciplinary character of the degree, research orientations should be selected that illuminate questions, problems or phenomena that one wants to investigate.
 Thus, one might do research, more broadly inquiry, that draws upon philosophical analysis or speculation, historiography, ethnography, biography, autobiography, literary criticism, literary portrayal, narrative inquiry, phenomenological hermeneutics, postmodern interpretation, critical theory or critical race theory, queer theory, aesthetic inquiries, scientific comparative studies, surveys and more.

 May one focus on a specialized area of study within the program?

 Yes.
-Some students choose to focus on urban education curriculum, mathematics education, bilingual education, teacher education, science education, school reform, social justice education as well as curriculum studies more generally (and some specialize in curriculum history, critical cultural studies, curriculum theory, curriculum development and sub-divisions).
-Essentially, students collaborate with faculty to fashion a program within the large and variegated domain of curriculum studies most suited to their needs and interests.
+Students choose to focus on critical pedagogies, urban teacher education, or health professions education.
+Essentially, students collaborate with faculty to fashion a program within these areas most suited to their experiences, interests, and aspirations.
+Within these three focus areas, students may delve deeply into a variety of areas including (but not limited to) school reform, social justice education, critical cultural studies, and curriculum development.
 As students learn more, it is expected that they continuously reconstruct their line of work.
 Faculty members and advisers help facilitate this process as part of the overall educational process.

 What does someone do with a PhD in Critical Pedagogies and Urban Teacher Education?

-About 70% of our graduates have gone into college and university faculty and research positions; others go into leadership in schools or community colleges, educational agencies, publishing, community organizations, professional associations, or independent scholarship.
+About 70% of our graduates have gone into college and university faculty and research positions; others assume instructional leadership roles in elementary schools, high schools, or community colleges.
+Other opportunities include; educational agencies, publishing, community organizations, professional associations, or independent scholarship.

 What can you tell about the faculty?